 Arizona participated in a Gates-funded meeting in 2008 that brought together the stewards of the data systems in 14 WICHE states for discussions around linking data internally and with other states.
 A central topic was how to address the challenges to data sharing presented by Family Educational Rights and Privacy Act.
 State representatives also attended the Western Summit on Workforce Certification and Higher Education for policymakers in the West, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to improve their ability to prepare individuals for productive careers and enhance the health of their economies.

-Additionally, the Arizona Board of Regents participates in the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
+Additionally, the Arizona Board of Regents and the University of Arizona participate in the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
 Stephanie Jacobson, associate vice president of academic and student affairs at the board, is the former chair of the Forum.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The Maricopa Community Colleges and all its institutions are members, as are Arizona Western College, Eastern Arizona College, and Yavapai College.
-Both the Forum and the Alliance held their 2012 annual meetings in Phoenix.
+The Maricopa Community Colleges and all its institutions are members, as are Eastern Arizona College, and Yavapai College.
+Both the Forum and the Alliance held their 2012 annual meetings in Phoenix, and the Alliance returns to Tempe in 2014.

 Technology.
 Several Arizona colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 Institutional members have access to trusted information on emerging trends, policies and exemplars of successful adoption of learning technology innovation in practice.
 WCET membership provides unparalleled access to peers, colleagues, common interest groups, experts, and decision makers, who themselves are pushing effective adoption of educational technologies to improve access to quality educational programs.
 Specific resources available to Arizona institutional members include communications tools that enable them to stay informed of developments affecting technology-enabled teaching and learning, from dynamic listservs to communities of interest on student retention, student authentication, academic integrity, and e-learning management structures.
 WCET also keeps its members informed about key federal developments affecting e-learning providers, such as new federal rules pertaining to distance education.
 WCET also manages multi-institutional projects, one aimed at adult online learners and another on large-scale student data aggregation and predictive analytics to improve student outcomes.
 Phoenix was the host city for WCET’s 20th annual conference, one of the country’s premier e-learning conferences, attracting 400 attendees from across the U.S., Canada, and other countries.